-We’ve all had those awkward experiences when a step to a process was missed or an important task was forgotten.
+We’ve all had those awkward experiences when a step to a process was missed, or an important task was forgotten.

-This creates an uncomfortable situation and a frustrating work experience.
+This creates an uncomfortable and frustrating situation.

 A checklist is a tool that organizations use to ensure that all-important actions or steps in a process have been taken.